BabarZKhan/babarzkhan.github.io/_pages/statement.md

 permalink: /statement/
 ---

-As a PhD candidate in computer science, I consider following resources extremely useful to set the course of your research:
+As a PhD candidate in computer science and someone who likes research in general, I consider following resources extremely useful to set the course of your research.
+Well, the famous "Last Lecture" by Randy Pausch goes one step further:

 - [Hamming, "You and Your Research" (June 6, 1995)](https://www.youtube.com/watch?v=a1zDuOPkMSw&ab_channel=securitylectures)
 - [Systems Benchmarking Crimes](https://gernot-heiser.org/benchmarking-crimes.html)